Kevin2498/NLP_Notes/README.md

-# Natural Language Processing Notes - Unit-I
+# Natural Language Processing Notes

 First download the files to your device.
 Then follow the steps mentioned below if using Windows: